Trump moved to military hospital after COVID-19 diagnosis

-Roughly 17 hours after he announced that he had tested positive for the coronavirus, Trump walked slowly from the White House to a waiting helicopter to be taken to Walter Reed National Military Medical Center in Bethesda, Maryland.
-He wore a mask and business suit, and he did not speak to reporters.
+Roughly 17 hours after he announced he had tested positive for the coronavirus, Trump walked slowly from the White House to a waiting helicopter to be taken to Walter Reed National Military Medical Center in Bethesda, Maryland.
+He wore a mask and business suit and did not speak to reporters.

 “I think I’m doing very well, but we’re going to make sure that things work out,” Trump said in a brief video posted to Twitter.